danielpqb/danielpqb/README.md

 * 📧 You can contact me at [danielpqb@gmail.com](mailto:danielpqb@gmail.com)
 * 🧠 I'm learning Advanced Javascript and TypeScript programming languages
 * 🤝 I'm open to collaborating on projects that have a high impact in peoples lives
-* 🪁 I love sports and my favorite is Kitesurf
+* 🪁 I love sports and my favorite are kitesurf and basketball

 ### Main Skills